-Marketing Strategy of Air India analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Air India analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Air India marketing mix, help the brand succeed in the market.

 Air India marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Air India Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Air India marketing strategy can be explained as follows:

 Air India is one of the leading airlines in India providing international and domestic travel.
 Air India provides only passenger transport services; thus, it is committed to provide the best possible services to its customers.
 A look at the marketing mix product strategy is by understanding its services to customers.
 Air India passenger fleet primarily consists of aeroplanes from Boeing and Airbus.
 It also leases a few of its fleet so as to reduce cost and maintain quality service level.
 It has a vast network of routes across the world connecting India.
 This vast network enables Air India to cater services across the most important cities and business centres worldwide.
 It provides high level of safety for its passengers and maintains quality safety standards so as to ensure repeat service purchase for its passengers.
 Providing premium club memberships to its passengers and fly returns programme for frequent passengers enables Air India to have a high brand recall among other competitors in the airline industry.

 Below is the pricing strategy in Air India marketing strategy: